 You can update your track metadata from inside the Live365 interface.

-Once you have added the correct title, artist, and album in the fields provided, click the green "Save" button.
+- Once you have added the correct metadata information to each field, click the orange "Save" button.

-If you have any questions, comment or concerns regarding metadata, please contact the Solutions team here.
+If you have any questions, comments, or concerns regarding metadata, please contact the Support Team here.